Esha-Rana/Tesla-website-clone/README.md

 - The website is **not an exact clone** of the original (it’s meant for **learning purposes only**)
 - My main goal was to **understand structure, layout, and styling basics**
-- The layout and design are optimized for **desktop view only** — it may not look correct on mobile or tablet devices
+- The website looks right only on a laptop screen.
+Viewing it in desktop mode on a mobile phone might not display it properly.

 ## 🚀 Future Improvements